 Long Island Truth Commission, September 12, Our Lady of the Miraculous Medal Parish Hall, Wyandanch, NY

-Regional Poor People's Campaign Revival, October 16-18, Binghamton, NY: The findings of the statewide truth commission will be presented as part of this statewide gathering with Rev. Dr. William Barber and the New Poor People's Campaign.
+Faith for a Fair NY Conference and Regional Poor People's Campaign Mass Meeting, October 17-18, Binghamton, NY: The findings of the statewide truth commission will be presented as part of this statewide gathering with Rev. Dr. William Barber and the New Poor People's Campaign.

 Each event will feature testimony from people directly impacted by poverty and related injustices, direct service providers, advocates, faith or other community leaders, and academics or other experts.
 Testimony will address: